After broken leg, UW star linebacker Azeem Victor turns into cheerleader, recruiter for Peach Bowl

 Victor, already jogging in his recovery from a broken leg, says he will try to sway teammates such as Budda Baker and Sidney Jones to return with him for their senior season.

 ATLANTA — Washington star linebacker Azeem Victor won’t play in the Peach Bowl against No. 1 Alabama.
-He will still play a small for the UW defense.
+He will still play a small role for the UW defense.

 Out for the year with a broken leg, Victor says he’s supporting and encouraging his teammates leading up to Saturday’s College Football Playoff semifinal game.